Student Financial Services wants to serve as a resource for you while your student is attending the University of Redlands.

 Please see the information here regarding the Federal Parent PLUS loan available to parents of dependent students.

-You can also view our alternative loan page and explore the Sallie Mae Parent Loan, available to parents, grandparents, and other parties who have a vested interest in the student.
+You can also view our alternative loan page and private loan options, available to parents, grandparents, and other parties who have a vested interest in the student.

 What if the FAFSA does not accurately reflect my family's current situation?